Diocese of Clifton: History

 The pro-cathedral had an unfortunate history.
 Work on the building started in 1834 but ceased the following year when the foundations failed.
 The half-finished building was abandoned in 1843 when a second attempt to reinforce the foundations again failed.
 Bishop William Ullathorne, Vicar-Apostolic from 1846 to 1848, had a roof placed on the half-finished building so that it could be used as a church, but Bishop Clifford, with the advice of the architect Charles Hansom, had it converted into a reasonable pro-cathedral.
 He also re-purchased Prior Park and re-opened the school and the seminary, much of the expense being found by the bishop's family.
 Bishop Clifford died in 1893.
 His successor, Bishop William Brownlow, was consecrated in 1894 and died in 1901.

 Brownlow's successor, Bishop George Ambrose Burton, a priest of the Diocese of Hexham and Newcastle, was Bishop of Clifton for the next 29 years.
 An outstanding scholar, he was an authority on ancient manuscripts and catalogued the documents which now form the basis of the Diocesan Archives.
 He saw the magnificent Benedictine Downside Abbey completed, and he welcomed a second Benedictine community when the convert community from Caldey Island came to the diocese to settle at Prinknash Abbey.

 Bishop William Lee, who had been secretary to Bishop Burton, succeeded him in 1931.
 During his 16 years as bishop, he founded 72 new parishes and Mass Centres.
 His successor, Bishop Joseph Rudderham, a priest of the Diocese of Northampton, was consecrated at Clifton on 26 July 1949.
-The financial demands made on the people of the diocese to provide new schools to comply with the provisions of the 1944 Education Act resulted in expenditure of £332,000 between 1949 and 1960.
+The financial demands made on the people of the diocese to provide new schools to comply with the provisions of the Education Act 1944 resulted in expenditure of £332,000 between 1949 and 1960.
 In spite of these demands, the building of a new cathedral was undertaken in 1968.
 On the Feast of Saints Peter and Paul, 1973, in the presence of a vast gathering of religious and civic dignitaries, Bishop Rudderham took possession of the current Clifton Cathedral.

 Bishop Rudderham resigned his See in August 1974 and died in retirement in February 1979.
 His auxiliary bishop, Bishop Mervyn Alexander was appointed eighth Bishop of Clifton in December 1974 and guided the diocese for the next 27 years.
 He then retired to Weston-super-Mare as parish priest at St Joseph's.
-In March 2001, Bishop Declan Lang was ordained as the eighth Bishop of Clifton.
+In March 2001, Bishop Declan Lang was ordained as the ninth Bishop of Clifton.

 Bishops

 Ordinaries

-The current bishop is the Right Reverend Declan Lang, who was born on 15 April 1950 in Cowes, Isle of Wight.
-Ordained in 1975, he was a priest in the Roman Catholic Diocese of Portsmouth, serving as Vicar General from 1996.
+The ninth bishop was the Right Reverend Declan Lang, who was born on 15 April 1950 in Cowes, Isle of Wight.
+Ordained in 1975, he was a priest in the Diocese of Portsmouth, serving as vicar general from 1996.
 He was appointed the ninth Bishop of Clifton by Pope John Paul II on 27 February 2001.
+His resignation was confirmed by Pope Francis on 14 March 2024 on which date his successor as the tenth Bishop of Clifton was also confirmed as Bosco MacDonald.